 Typically, no. Most white sauces are made with lots of dairy, including butter and milk.
 This vegan version is made with white beans instead!

 Unlike typical dairy white sauce, which is typically high in calories, fat and cholesterol, this vegan white sauce is healthy!
 Made from protein and fiber packed white beans, you can feel good about serving this dish!

 Most vegan white sauces start with a base of cashews.
 While those recipes are delicious, they can be time consuming since you need to soak the nuts for several hours first.
-Some are made with non-dairy milk and cauliflower, like in this coconut milk alfredo.
+Some are made with non-dairy milk and cauliflower.
 In this recipe, I use canned white beans instead of cashews for the same thick, creamy texture.
 It comes together quickly and easily and is a great alternative for those allergic to nuts.

 More creamy vegan pasta recipes

 - Creamy Sweet Corn Pasta